Unpredictability: The Undefined RA Trigger

 Unpredictable symptoms can cause constant stress

-The unpredictability of fatigue alone can take up an inordinate amount of time and that’s not even the only symptom that comes with rheumatoid arthritis.
+The unpredictability of fatigue alone can take up an inordinate amount of time, and that’s not even the only symptom that comes with rheumatoid arthritis.
 It’s no wonder many of us suffer from anxiety and overall mental stress.
 There is a veritable mountain of studies that show the toll unpredictability can take on a person’s psyche and mental wellbeing.
-Post traumatic stress syndrome (PTSD) is partially triggered by always worrying about what’s coming next and the damage that kind of stress might cause to the brain.
+Post-traumatic stress disorder (PTSD) is partially triggered by always worrying about what’s coming next and the damage that kind of stress might cause to the brain.
 Well, it’s what many people with chronic illnesses, like rheumatoid arthritis, live with every single day.

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.